Traian Herseni: Fascist dissent

 Drafting Herseni into the Social Service, Gusti assigned him to teach a specialized course in rural sociology at the Bucharest sociology department, making him a referent and director of research at the ISR.
 There was also a rapprochement between Gusti and Brăileanu, which Herseni himself mediated.
-During July 1938, Herseni, Stahl and Vlădescu-Răcoasa where in Paris, attending the IIS 13th Congress, which voted to hold its next session in Bucharest.
+During July 1938, Herseni, Stahl and Vlădescu-Răcoasa were in Paris, attending the IIS 13th Congress, which voted to hold its next session in Bucharest.
 He also directed rural sociology campaigns in Țara Oltului, publishing his findings as a series of volumes.
 These were set to mark the IIS congress, which was ultimately canceled by World War II.
 He published fragments from his history of sociology courses in various installments between 1938 and 1941 as well as a manual on the drawing of sociograms.